 Carol Cahoon is a 19 year Tri-City resident who resides in the Como Lake area.
 She and her husband are the parents of two children currently in School District No.43.
 Mrs. Cahoon is a member of the Soroptimist of the Tri-Cities and member and treasurer of Talk of the Town Toastmasters club in Coquitlam.
-She has served on Parent Advisory Committees (PAC), School Planning Committees, the Coquitlam Montessori Society as elected Chair and liaison for 8 years and is currently serving as Trustee Representative for the British Columbia School Trustees Association (BCSTA), Metro Board, British Columbia Public School Employers Association (BCPSEA), English Language Learners Consortium and City of Coquitlam Trustee Liaison.
+She has served on Parent Advisory Committees (PAC), School Planning Committees, the Coquitlam Montessori Society as elected Chair and liaison for 8 years and is currently serving as Trustee Representative for the British Columbia School Trustees Association (BCSTA), Metro Board, British Columbia Public School Employers Association (BCPSEA) and English Language Learners Consortium.
 Mrs. Cahoon also regularly attends Student Leadership Council (SLC) meetings, District Parent Advisory (DPAC) meetings and regularly visits her liaison group of schools.

 Mrs. Cahoon believes all children should receive an excellent education, no matter which public program they are in, and have a sense of belonging and inclusion.
 Every child should be treated fairly and have equal representation for their educational needs.

 A parent and business owner (Accountant, Licensed Investigator and Piano Teacher), Carol believes that the integration of openness, greater fiscal accountability, fair and equal representation will lead towards strengthening of the public education system.

 Chuck Denison graduated from Engineering Physics and completed a Bachelor of Education with double type-A certification (Math and Physics).
 Mr. Denison taught high school where he developed and taught Grade 11 Scholarship Math with enrichment topics.
 He left teaching to become a corporate Project Manager and later a business owner.